zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 #### `Usage` {#Usage}

 This entity represents usage statistics of a call to an LLM.
-It refers to a complete LLM interaction; in case there are several iterations (e.g. recursive procesisng of function calls), everything should be aggregated into one Usage record.
+It refers to a complete LLM interaction; in case there are several iterations (e.g. recursive processing of function calls), everything should be aggregated into one Usage record.

-Following the principles of GenAI Commons it must be stored based on the response for every successful call to a system of an LLM provider.
-This is only applicable for text & files operations and embeddings operations.
-It is the responsibility of connector developers implementing the GenAI principles in their GenAI operations to include the right microflows to ensure storage of Usage details after successful calls.
+Following the principles of GenAI Commons, it must be stored based on the response for every successful call to a system of an LLM provider.
+This is only applicable to text & file operations and embedding operations.
+It is the responsibility of connector developers implementing the GenAI principles in their GenAI operations to include the right microflows to ensure the storage of Usage details after successful calls.

 The data stored in this entity is to be used later on for token consumption monitoring.